-So, you think you’re ready to have a website built?
+So, you think you’re ready to invest in a new website?
 That’s exciting!

-Tech can be overwhelming and confusing— that causes people to be unsure of what exactly they are looking for and even what questions they should ask.
+Tech can be overwhelming and confusing— if you don’t work in the web industry, there’s a bunch of new terms, phrases, and let’s be honest tech jargon to get used to!
+If you’re unsure of what exactly you’re looking for, it can be difficult to even know what questions to ask when buying a new website.
 It’s simply hard to make reliable decisions buying anything when you’re in that position.

 Becoming informed reduces risk.

-I wrote this guide to help you understand more about the process of buying, owning and operating a successful website.
-With this knowledge you can become a more-informed buyer— increasing the chances of a successful project while reducing your anxiety and boosting your confidence (you got this!).
+I’ve been helping business owners figure out what they need (and what they don’t) from a website for the last 15 years.
+At OGAL Web Design, we help people confidently embrace technology to attract their ideal customers and effectively grow their business.
+As a part of our mission to help business owners get what they need from their website, I’ve created this guide to help you understand more about the process of buying, owning and operating a successful website.
+With this knowledge you can become a more-informed website buyer— increasing the chances of a successful project while reducing your anxiety, and boosting your confidence (you got this!).

-Inside you’ll find answers to many of the questions you already have— but more importantly, several that you haven’t thought of yet.
-By the end you’ll end up with a more clear understanding of what your needs are and the ability to find and hire the right company to partner with to bring your new website to life (even if that’s not me).
+Get ready to finally get the answers to many of the questions you have— but more importantly, several that you haven’t even thought of yet.
+By the end, you’ll end up with a more clear understanding of what your needs are and the ability to find and hire the right company to partner with to bring your new website to life (even if that’s not me).

 What are we waiting for?
 Let’s dive in!